tanishka-0117/Guidewire/README.md

 ## Overview

-VeraShield is a parametric insurance platform built for gig economy delivery workers.
+ClaimSure is a parametric insurance platform built for gig economy delivery workers.
 It provides **automatic, real-time payouts** when severe weather conditions strand workers — no paperwork, no adjuster, no delay.

 When a verified red-alert weather event is detected at a worker's confirmed location, the payout is triggered automatically within minutes.